Entre-Deux-Mers

 At 3,000 hectare, it is the largest sub-region of Bordeaux, although, as there are large areas of forest, only half the land is used for growing grapes.
 The total area under vine is about 1,500 hectare, with about 250 growers making wine there.

 Name

 The name of the region is derived, not from the French word "mer" ("sea"), but from "marée" ("tide").
 Thus, it means "between two tides", a reference to its location between two tidal rivers.

 Wine region and Appellation

-Although both red and white wine is produced in Entre-Deux-Mers, only the dry white carries the appellation d'origine contrôlée (AOC) "Entre-Deux-Mers".
+Both red and white wine is produced in Entre-Deux-Mers, mainly the dry white carries the appellation d'origine contrôlée (AOC) "Entre-Deux-Mers".

-The red is sold as Bordeaux or Bordeaux Supérieur.
+The red is mostly sold as Bordeaux or Bordeaux Supérieur.
+From 2023 also red wines can be sold under AOP Entre-Deux-Mers.
+But have slightly stricter rules than Bordeaux or Bordeaux supérieur.

 Many growers switched from the white grape varieties to the more profitable red ones in the mid-20th century.

 Syrupy and sweet white wines are also produced in the south of the geographical region : Cadillac, Loupiac, Sainte-Croix-du-Mont.